 There is no doubt that STEM outreach is gaining traction; i-Trek has already been featured on a radio show and has exhibited at multiple college fairs and expos, all within its first few months of existence.
 We are excited because our pilot “Trek”, which was launched during the summer of 2014 in Key Largo, Florida was very successful.
 Continue to follow our progress as we work toward our mission to empower underserved and/or underrepresented high school and college students by providing opportunities and resources for them to gain critical thinking skills, experiential knowledge and the experiences necessary to pursue undergraduate and graduate degrees in the STEM fields.
 We invite you to join us on our journey!

-Niaja Farve is an Electrical Engineering PhD student at MIT and is currently a member of the Fluid Interfaces group at the MIT Media Lab.
+Niaja Farve is one of the founders and CEO of i-Trek.
 The concept and need to provide outreach and opportunities for STEM students, originated out of Niaja’s observations as an electrical engineering student, and was an idea which she found attracted the attention of large research panels.
 Her concept was submitted and funded, and i-Trek was born.
 Niaja received her bachelor’s degree from Morgan State University in 2010, and a master’s degree from Massachusetts Institute of Technology, MIT, in 2012, both in Electrical Engineering.
+In 2016 she completed her PhD at MIT in Computer Science.
 At Morgan State she led the first SCUBA Club and the Engineering Student Organization Council.
 More recently at MIT she won first place in the Founder’s Journey Education Challenge, second place in the Computational Camera’s Application Competition, and earned a Teaching Certificate from the Dean of Graduate Education.
 Founding i-Trek is her most recent way of giving back to the community, and as is evident, outreach has been one of her passions.
 Past efforts include serving as a volunteer with BICO (Baltimore Inner City Outings) in Baltimore, MD, tutoring middle and high school students in math, and cleaning up community gardens.
 She has also facilitated and attended undergraduate school site visits, giving presentations on graduate school as a means of further inspiring students from underserved institutions to take the next step and enroll in graduate school.
 Overall, she has a passion for knowledge, giving back to the community and finding creative solutions to challenging, real world problems.